What is Future Tripping?

 To say I worried, would be an understatement.

 Rather, I obsessed.
 I panicked.
 I triggered over the future.
 “What if movies” that played in my head about “what might happen”.

 What if he relapses?

 What if someone shows up at our door…?

 Worrying about what might happen is common in any kind of anxiety.
+In fact, it means our brains are doing the job of trying to protect us.
+But they get stuck there, instead of moving to the next step of problem solving.
 It’s especially common in betrayal trauma, when the very person that caused us the most fear, shock and pain, is right there with us, asking us to trust them again.
 And their behaviors are literally out of our control.
 “But wait…you tricked me before, what if this is all just another elaborate scheme to gain my trust and steal from me again?
 I can’t go there again.”

 The movies that would play out in my head about all these scenarios is cognitive distortion, “Predicting the Future”.

 Why We Need to Get it Under Control

 It’s very real concern — no doubt about that — and no reason for shame or embarrassment.
 But then our imagination takes that concern, adds some cognitive distortions and makes it “reality” about ourselves, our environment, and the future.
 Studies show that our brains and bodies can have a stress response when we imagine something stressful happening.
 Whether it happens in reality or not, our bodies will have the same reaction, releasing cortisol and adrenaline.